savvyclutch/savvyclutch.github.io/_posts/2016-10-06-BDD-tests-for-Hadoop-with-Cucumber-part-I.md

 Let’s try to build jar file:

-> docker run -it --rm bdd_hadoop gradle jar
+> docker run --rm bdd_hadoop gradle jar

 Now we need to create some acceptance tests.
 This will be in the the Part II.